robinboncoeur/mygitblender/README.md

 # Caveat
 -- This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS Sierra and on Windows 7 Professional.
 The script loads and runs successfully on all these OSes.
--- Some FigureShader messages are displayed on the Info panel, between the Render Engine dropdown and the Blender Logo now. **Most error messages will still show up on the System Console or in a popup, however.** I'm hoping these will become less with time as I do better error-trapping.
+-- Some FigureShader messages are displayed on the Info panel, between the Render Engine dropdown and the Blender Logo now. **Most error messages will still show up on the System Console or in a popup, however.** I'm hoping these will become less with time as I do better error-handling.
 I tend to run Blender from a Terminal window in Linux (Blenderites know this as the console), so I check there for error messages.
 In Windows, you can toggle the System Console under: (Menu) Window > Toggle System Console.
 Mac users, please refer to this page:
 __http://blender.stackexchange.com/questions/6173/where-does-console-output-go__